Banana Waffles are a delicious way to use overripe bananas! Sweet, cinnamon-spiced, with crispy edges and tender, cake-like centers.

 A Really Great Banana Waffle Recipe

 Remember these chocolate chip waffles?
-My kids absolutely love them and ask for them almost every morning.
-They’re just as obsessed with pumpkin waffles too!
+My kids love them and ask for them almost every morning.
+They’re just as into pumpkin waffles too!

-I’ve been making big batches of waffles, cooling them, and then freezing them.
-It’s super handy on busy mornings—just toss them in the toaster, and they’re ready to eat.
+Lately, I’ve been making big waffle batches, cooling, and freezing them.
+On busy mornings, I pop them in the toaster, and they’re ready.

 All the ingredients in this recipe prepped out for easy assembly.